-Deliciously sweet and tart blueberry lemon bars are the perfect summer treat.
+This deliciously sweet and tart blueberry lemon bar recipe is the perfect summer treat.
 Imagine a buttery and crumbly oatmeal crust, covered with a silky lemon curd center, topped with juicy, fresh blueberries.
-A healthier twist on the classic, these lemon bars are made without refined sugar, and are made all the better with one of the best summer treats of all: blueberries!
-These dessert bars are so addicting, you will have a hard time just eating one.

 Thank you Oregon Blueberry Growers for sponsoring this post.
 All opinions are my own.

-As you all may know, our family dreams of small acreage to be able to raise animals and grow our own food, but in this season of small babes and home renovations, it’s challenging to dedicate time and effort to self-sustaining all our food.
+As you all may know, our family dreams of small acreage to be able to raise animals and grow our own food.
 We’re doing as much as we can, though!
-I shared our some of our homestead plans for our quarter acre here.
+See our 1/4 acre homestead plans here.

 But since we can’t grow it all on our own, I’m so thankful for all the amazing blueberry farms here in Oregon.
 Blueberry picking is a great way to harvest your own food without having to take care of it yourself.
 You can find a listing of Oregon blueberry farms here.